Ria-Chaudhry/Mortality_Prediction/README.md

 # Clinical-domain mortality prediction framework

-This repository implements a mortality-prediction workflow for a CHoRUS primary analysis and an independent MIMIC-IV replication.
-It predicts death after a 24-hour landmark and within 30 days of acute-care admission from baseline factors and early measurement, medication, and procedure records.
+This repository implements a mortality prediction workflow for a CHoRUS primary analysis and an independent MIMIC-IV replication.
+It predicts death after a 24-hour landmark and within 30 days of acute-care admission from baseline factors and physiological severity, treatment exposure and procedure burden.

-The public synthetic execution is tested.
+%The public synthetic execution is tested.
 Native MIMIC-IV file normalization is tested end to end with native-shaped synthetic tables.
 CHoRUS column-projected cohort-first SQL planning is regression tested, but no protected CHoRUS database has been accessed.
 No real-data paper reproduction or release-cleared clinical result is included or claimed.

 ## Study workflow

 Each dataset is run independently; outcomes, patients, concepts, folds, models, and predictions are never transferred or pooled.
 The pipeline:

 1. Projects configured columns and applies cohort/time predicates before loading large domains.
-2. Freezes adult, non-elective acute encounters, row order, the outcome, and baseline.
+2. Freezes acute encounters, row order, the outcome, and baseline.
-3. Assigns patients, not encounters, to one deterministic five-fold partition.
-4. Within each outer fold and domain, ranks 50 concepts using distinct training visits only.
+3. selects 50 most commonly occurring concepts per clinical domain for the selected cohort and generates summary features.
-5. Constructs 300 measurement, 104 medication, or 103 procedure candidate columns.
+4. Constructs 300 measurement, 104 medication, or 103 procedure candidate columns.
+5. Assigns patients, not encounters, to one deterministic five-fold partition.
-6. Before imputation, ranks candidate columns by training-visit support proportion and retains exactly 21 final matrix columns per domain, resolving equal support by the frozen candidate-construction order.
+6. Before imputation, ranks candidate columns by training visit support proportion and retains exactly 21 final matrix columns per domain, resolving equal support by the frozen candidate construction order.
-7. Reuses the same fold-specific 21 columns in every matrix containing that domain.
+7. Reuses the same fold specific 21 columns in every matrix containing that domain.
-8. Fits all learned preprocessing and each model on outer-training visits only, then creates one held-out positive-class probability per visit, matrix, and model.
+8. Fits all learned preprocessing and each model on outer training visits only, then creates one held out positive class probability per visit, matrix, and model.

 The eight matrices are baseline, three single-domain additions, three pairwise additions, and all domains.
 Logistic regression, random forest, gradient boosting, and LightGBM give 160 outer-fold fits and 32 OOF probabilities per visit in each dataset.

-The evidence search found a conflict: completed MIMIC stage scripts used training-fold mutual information after median imputation, retained 15 measurement features and 21 medication/procedure features, and ranked 250 medication concepts; maintained manuscript material describes occurrence frequency, 50 concepts, and 21 features in every domain.
-The implemented synthetic rule is the requested unsupervised 21-column design, but it is not represented as a confirmed historical paper method.
-Paper mode fails closed until the discrepancy is reconciled.
-See [`docs/recovered_method_provenance.md`](docs/recovered_method_provenance.md).

 ## Install and test